midtown-ai/wwww/docs/glossary/r.md

 ## Reinforcement Learning (RL)

+ ~ feedback loop that comes back to adjust decision variables (action) in order to improve decision-making (policy model) over time.

  `Pavlov's dog experiment!` also `How we learn to bike!` Beware: `No training set is provided, training is coming from experience! = learn by try and error`.
 Continue doing the behavior that led you to the most [reward].
 Imagine teaching a program to play chess.
 It level of playing is only as good as the training data provided.
 If it learns/analyses the games played by average players, the program will only be average.
 If it analyses the games of the best player in the work, it will be just as good as them, but not better. `Reinforcement learning is the way to make a computer be better  than human at chess or any other activity` using [rewards] and [punishments]. `Learning through trials and errors` input/sensor --> software agent --> [Action], leads to [supervised feedback] in the form of a [reward].

  The [RL agent] continuously learns.
 There is no final state.
 Gives a [reward] for each move.
 Get's better based on past-experience.